Erdogan and his rival draw large crowds ahead of May 14 vote - ExBulletin

 His party also risks losing control of parliament, which it holds thanks to an alliance with an ultra-nationalist group.

-In 2019, Erdogan lost historic municipal votes in Ankara, Istanbul and Izmir – Turkey’s three largest and most economically powerful cities.
+In 2019, Erdogan lost historic municipal votes in Ankara, Istanbul and Izmir Turkiyes, three of the largest and most economically powerful cities.

 But his decision to campaign in all three hints at the tight nature of the vote.